Hotly contested divorces can be emotionally and financially devastating to the parties, their children and the overall family unit.

 While the Collaborative Process is not right for every divorce case, it is less costly and faster than using the court system.
 It is far less anxiety provoking and often meets the needs of both parties more effectively than court intervention.
 When children are involved, this process can set an encouraging tone that provides for future positive negotiations and co-parenting.
 This method is far less stressful and saves a great deal of time and money.

-In summary, though Collaborative Divorce is not right for every Delaware County divorce, the benefits include:
+In summary, though a Collaborative Divorce may not be right for every case, the benefits include:

 - The two parties are able to negotiate without the confrontational aspect of formal court proceedings.

-- Delaware County Collaborative Divorce is less costly and faster then using the court system.
+- The Collaborative Divorce is less costly and faster than using the court system.